 For them, the resurrection functioned not as the ratification of a blood-sacrifice ledger, but as the vindication of the Son of Man, the Messiah anointed by God, who came to restore the original revelation given to Israel.
 The God whom Jesus embodied was not a deity who demanded blood to be appeased, but a God of covenantal fidelity, compassion, and moral restoration.
 In the Nazarene understanding, the resurrection is the divine proclamation that Jesus’ message—Torah faithfulness, justice, and mercy—was true, and that he, not Rome nor the Temple aristocracy, was God’s chosen agent.

-How One Gains Salvation (Eternal Life):
+How One Gains Salvation (Eternal Life)

 The doctrine of resurrection and salvation has been narrowly defined in much of later Christianity because the tradition came to rest upon Paul’s formulation of belief.
 Paul teaches: “If you confess with your lips that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved” (Romans 10:9–10).
 In this model, eternal life is contingent upon verbal confession and belief in the resurrection event as the saving act.